By Ben Holcomb

 But that was then.

 Now our televisions are full of shows like Here Comes Honey Boo Boo and Jersey Shore.
-We have music that seems to get more profane with each passing year, from Ke$ha[3.
-A part of my soul just died having to type the $ instead of the S.] to Rihanna and even worse with guys like Lil’ Wayne.
+We have music that seems to get more profane with each passing year, from Ke$ha4 to Rihanna and even worse with guys like Lil’ Wayne.
 Think about what it meant to be a pre-teen girl in the nineties, and what that means now.
 It’s not even comparable.
-12 year old girls today have their own Facebook, Twitter and Instagram accounts, walk around with iPhones, and generally wear less clothes in one week than their great great ancestors wore to breakfast 4.
+12 year old girls today have their own Facebook, Twitter and Instagram accounts, walk around with iPhones, and generally wear less clothes in one week than their great great ancestors wore to breakfast 5.
 Sexting is somehow a thing.
 Bullying is worse than it ever has been thanks to the internet, and entire campaigns have been started to help curb the emotional violence girls inflict on each other at school.
 This world has become hardened, and cynical, and unforgiving.
 It’s part of the reason we all look back on the original show with so much nostalgia.

 Boy Meets World has become a portal for us to look back in wishful admiration on the way it used to be.
 Life was simpler than, if not better.
 I don’t know if Girl Meets World will be able to traverse the moral quagmires and issues of today’s world, but what I do know is Corey and Topanga will have it tougher as parents than Alan and Amy ever did.
 If anyone can figure it out, it’s Michael Jacobs, the king of heartwarming family sitcoms.
 The themes and lessons at the end of each episode may have to be darker, given the state of our world today, but one thing that’s for sure is the show will be entertaining.
 It’ll be fascinating to see how they pull it off.